pretix/pretix-docs/docs/topics/vouchers.md

 When using this method, the number of email addresses (and thus, lines) must be the same as the number of voucher codes generated.
 If you enter the same email address more than once, then multiple emails will be sent to that address, each one containing a different voucher code.

-The more advanced method is entering a comma-separated list into the "Recipients" field with up to four columns:
+The more advanced method is to enter a comma-separated list into the "Recipients" field with up to four columns:

  - **email**, containing the recipient email addresses
  - **number**, containing the number of voucher codes that will be sent to each email address